GACJ/complib-help/docs/methods/overview.md

 Complib will determine that two methods are trivial variations if the following conditions all hold:

-1. There is a sequence of changes in the lead where the same two bells are working together in both methods; **and**
+1. There is a sequence of adjacent changes in the lead where the same two bells are working together in both methods; **and**
 2. The bells are in the same relative position at the start of the sequence in both methods; **and**
 3. The bells are in the same relative position at the end of the sequence in both methods; **and**
 4. The methods differ only by sequences satisfying conditions 1-3.